North-Park-Labs/npfish/README.md

 1. Add your bot to the array in `engines/types.ts`
 1. Now, code your own logic in the file you created!

-> Hint: look at `BasicMinimax` in the engines directory as an example.
+> Hint: look at `BasicMinimax` in the engines directory as an example on how to return a `move` and an `evaluation`.
 You are welcome to copy it if you just want to test it out

-Some caveats...
+Some hints on how you can improve the `TemplateBot`

 - The code itself is not written in the most optimal way
 - Consider Alpha-Beta Pruning